 1. "THE HALLUX VALGUS IS DUE TO HIGH HEELS"

-The surgical treatment of onions has shown a great evolution since about twenty years.
+The surgical treatment of bunions has shown a great evolution since about twenty years.
 At the time, surgery was often complicated by recurrence, pain or development of other problems then little understood.
-Caution was advised and patients were advised to wait until the symptoms were well advanced to discuss a correction.
-Currently, the pathology is better understood, surgical procedures are controlled and it is advisable to consult as soon as the gene or pain is established.
+Caution was necessary and patients were advised to wait until the symptoms were well advanced to discuss a correction.
+Currently, hallux valgus pathology is better understood, surgical bunion corrections are controlled and it is advisable to consult as soon as the discomfort or pain is established.
 It is also known that other problems, such as osteoarthritis, may arise if the deformity is left for years without correction.

-This is false information.
-There is currently NO technique of laser correction of an onion foot.
+How many time did I heard this?
+FAKE NEWS!!
+There is currently NO technique of laser correction of bunions.
 Minimally invasive surgery, or percutaneous, allows to perform this surgery with one or more incisions of one millimeter.
 However, the bone movements made by these incisions are made by milling cutters at high speed and absolutely not laser.

 To know more about hallux valgus and bunions ...